 The following qualifications are possible:

-The Asterisk *is a placeholder fo any number of characters and must be placed directly before the value.
+The Asterisk *is a placeholder fo any number of characters and must be placed directly behind the value.

 Examples of SRU requests: